fonttools/fontbakery/docs/source/user/installation/install-gnu-linux.md

 # GNU + Linux Installation Guide

 You'll need Python 3.6 (or newer) to run FontBakery.
-Install with your Linux package manager or from [www.python.org](https://www.python.org).
+Install with your GNU+Linux package manager or from [www.python.org](https://www.python.org).

 ## Install